-Lord Hill Regional Park Site and Management Plan Update
+Lord Hill Regional Park Preferred Plan Update

-- Springboard single track trail re-route completed by the Everett Mountaineers
+- Springboard single track trail re-route completed by the Everett Mountaineers.

 - Pilchuck Audubon Society performed and published the results of the Lord Hill Regional Park Bird Blitz.
 Parks is currently working on adding results to project map.